iqtree/iqtree.github.io/doc/Substitution-Models.md

 | 12.12  | No   | 3    | equiv. to UNREST (unrestricted model) |

 Column __Rev?__ shows whether the model is reversible or not.
 Column __Freq__ shows the number of free base frequencies.
 0 means equal base frequency; 1 means f(A)=f(G) and f(C)=f(T); 2 means f(A)+f(G)=0.5=f(C)+f(T); 3 means unconstrained frequencies.

+In AliSim, excepting models with equal base frequency, users could specify base frequencies with `+F{...}`.
+Otherwise, the state frequencies will be randomly generated based on the empirical distributions.
+To specify base frequencies, users must supply 1 frequency for the models with the number of free base frequencies (__Freq__) is 1.
+For models with the number of free base frequencies (__Freq__) is 2 or 3, users must provide 2, and 4 frequencies, respectively.

 All Lie Markov models can have one of the following prefices: